Filmmaking Resources: The ULTIMATE List

 Top 10 Filmmaking Blogs:

-A key starting point for people to gain more knowledge is through filmmaking blogs online.
-These are usually run by people in the industry with an expertise of filmmaking.
+A key starting point for people to gain more knowledge is through online blogs.
+These are usually run by people with industry expertise.
 They tend to want to share their knowledge and experience with aspiring filmmakers.
 However, this isn’t exclusive to industry professionals.

-The current set up within online media platforms means that it gives everyday ordinary people the chance to write and update anything related to their passion or hobbies.
-Therefore, amateur filmmakers too, have started filmmaking blogs to share content with the world and highlight the best filmmaking tools available to amateurs.
+Online platforms give ordinary people the chance to write and update anything related to their passion or hobbies.
+Therefore, amateur filmmakers too, have started blogs to share content with the world and highlight the best filmmaking tools available to punters.

 We’re living in a digitally fluid age.
-As a result of this, it is no longer abnormal to share your personal life and work with the world.
+It’s no longer abnormal to share your personal life and work with the world.
 Through every passing minute or hour of the day, such bloggers are uploading their insights for anyone on the internet to find.

-When it comes to filmmaking, bloggers can range from people who are simply movie buffs, to student filmmakers, to the higher end of the spectrum of industry professionals.
+Bloggers can range from people who are simply movie buffs, to student filmmakers, to the higher end of the spectrum of working industry professionals.

-We have collated the top ten filmmaking blogs where you can view the latest updates and posts.
+We have collated the top ten filmmaking blogs.
 These blogs tend to focus on:

 - Learning resources on camera technicalities